DHawkesford/the-wall/README.md

 - Create a button that appears in the bottom-right corner that returns a user to the top of the page.
 The button should not appear if they had not scrolled down the page at all

+- Add in mobile responsiveness - the app already scales down quite nicely on smaller screens, but there is some work needed on the navbar in particular.

 - Incorporate lazy loading of the images, or pagination, or some such alternative to reduce the initial page load time

 - Create a dashboard page, where users can see their starred posts, and see/edit/delete their own posts